lucasarce4/rockPaperScissors/README.md

-Basic rock paper scissors using only js, will implement graphic interface in the future
+Rock paper scissors using html css and js